Andrew Burns (Royal Navy officer)

-Vice Admiral Andrew Paul Burns, (born 20 November 1969) is a senior Royal Navy officer.
+Vice Admiral Andrew Paul Burns, (born 20 November 1969) is a former senior Royal Navy officer.
 He served as Fleet Commander from September 2021 to September 2025.

 Naval career

 Educated at Portsmouth Grammar School, Sherborne School and Durham University (Hatfield College) (1989–1992), Burns joined the Royal Navy in 1992.
 He also holds an MA degree in Defence Studies from King's College London.
 He was given command of the minesweeper in 2000 and, after being deployed to Iraq as a Director for Communications and Information Systems in 2004, he became commanding officer of the frigate in 2009 and then of the assault ship in 2012.
 He became Principal Staff Officer to the Commander Joint Forces Command in 2013, and Commander Amphibious Task Group in May 2016.

 In February 2019, Burns was promoted to rear admiral, and appointed Commander United Kingdom Maritime Forces and Rear Admiral Surface Ships.
 He was appointed Assistant Chief of the Naval Staff (Capability) in January 2020 and was also given the title of Director Develop as of September 2020.
 He was promoted to vice admiral and took up the post of Fleet Commander in September 2021.
+He stepped down as Fleet Commander in September 2025, and retired from the navy on 30 January 2026.